Identity-Preserving Image-to-Video Generation via Reward-Guided Optimization: Experiments

-\textbf{Comparison with DPO.} By bypassing an explicit reward model, DPO~\citep{rafailov2023direct, wallace2024diffusion} learns directly from human preferences and simplifies the pipeline.
+\textbf{Comparison with DPO and GRPO.} By bypassing an explicit reward model, DPO~\citep{rafailov2023direct, wallace2024diffusion} learns directly from human preferences and simplifies the pipeline.
 Yet the objective is purely relative: gradients come from preferred–rejected likelihood differences, leaving the method vulnerable to confounds and without calibrated, absolute utility.
-However, reward-guided learning uses pretrained identity encoders to directly provide dense, calibrated signals.
-Fig.~\ref{fig:compare2} and Table~\ref{tab:compare} show that our reward-based method outperforms DPO in terms of face similarity.
+We also apply GRPO~\citep{xue2025dancegrpo} for optimization, but its efficiency is limited by low-response diversity within a single prompt.
+Our method uses identity reward model to directly provide dense, calibrated signals.
+Fig.~\ref{fig:compare_rl} and Table~\ref{tab:compare2} show that our reward-based method outperforms DPO and GRPO in terms of face similarity.